About | Guidelines | Random Tables | Character Sheet

 Prayers

-Prayers are freeform, delayed, and fueled by the Favor of a higher patron.
-To say a Prayer, set a clear intent and give 1 to 3 Favor dice to the game master based on the magnitude of the plea.
-At a future time, the game master rolls the Favor dice together and takes the highest result to use as a Challenge roll to determine if and how the Prayer is answered.
-The Character or patron may propose additional bargains beyond Favor.
+Prayers are freeform, delayed, and fueled by Favor earned by respecting your Mark.
+To say a Prayer, set a clear intent and give 1 to 3 d20 Favor dice to the game master based on the magnitude of the plea.

 Favor